-There are far too many tragic shootings to chronicle them here.
+There are too many tragic shootings to chronicle them here.

 About 1,000 citizens are killed by police officers each year.
 About 3 per day.

 Both men were shot repeatedly and killed by officers within just a few seconds of being approached by officers.
 In neither case is a crime identified by officers before they killed the gentlemen.
-These are not rare cases, and tragically both cases are clear examples of a problem.
-Teach officers to use weapons in law enforcement academy, and they think they are sent out to use weapons.
-Don't focus enough attention on Constitutional civil rights in law enforcement academy, and officers won't think civil rights matter much.
+Tragically both cases are clear examples of a problem.
+The two officers involved used appallingly bad judgment.
+These officers were taught to use weapons in law enforcement academy, and they thought they were sent out to use weapons.
+Obviously not enough time was spent in training on Constitutional civil rights, and the officers didn't respect the civil rights of these citizens.

 Mr. Ryan Whitaker made salsa and was playing an exciting video game with his girlfriend, enjoying a night at his residence in Phoenix, AZ.
 A busybody neighbor upstairs called 911, complained of "noise", which is nothing serious, and then falsely claimed there could be a physical altercation 'if that would get police to respond faster'.
 Officers even commented on this bogus claim as they approached.
 Yet officers shot Mr. Whitaker in his doorway mere moments after he opened the door, killing him in front of his girlfriend.